9 best tram lines to explore Prague + what to see on each route

 Nadrazi Podbaba – walk up to the Baba villas (and continue to Sarka valley) or visit the historic Water Treatment Plant

-Vitezne Namesti – independent cafes, shops, large square
+Vitezne Namesti – independent cafes, bakeries, shops, large square

 Hradcanska – walk up to Prague Castle or walk down to Stromovka through Bubenec area with beautiful villas